 Japan is a beautiful place that is commonly known for its large population.
 It is also known for its advanced cities, such as Tokyo and Kyoto.
-Apart from Japan’s advancements, it is also a place with beautiful scenery, including green mountains, breathtaking lakes and a lot more natural beauty.
+Apart from Japan’s advancements, it also has beautiful scenery, including green mountains, breathtaking lakes and a lot more natural beauty.
 If you happen to be in Japan during the New Year, you might be wondering what exactly you can do during the Japanese New Year.
-Most of the restaurants and other businesses tend to be closed during this time of the year because most people would be at home spending New Year’s.
-People will usually wish each other ‘akemashite-omedetou gozaimasu’ and then participate in various festivals and enjoy dishes like Mochi (rice cake).
+Most restaurants and other businesses tend to be closed during this time of the year because most people spend New Year’s at home.
+People will usually wish each other ‘akemashite-omedetou gozaimasu’, participate in various festivals, and enjoy dishes like Mochi (rice cake).

-If you are wondering how to be a part of the joyous and jovial Japanese New Year traditions during your holiday, then take a look at this list:
+If you are wondering how to be a part of the joyous and festive Oshogatsu Japanese New Year traditions during your holiday, then take a look at this list:

 1. Be A Part Of The Joya No Kane At Temples